gvwilson/thirdbit/src/fiction/madica/index.md

 Something here smells familiar, like… like warm talc.
 And old coffee."

-Madica was going to make a joke---a rude one---about the kind of person (or cat) who had smelled enough chair seats that one of them could smell familiar, but instead she gasped and pointed.
+Madica was going to make a joke—a rude one—about the kind of person (or cat) who had smelled enough chair seats that one of them could smell familiar, but instead she gasped and pointed.
 "That's my backpack!"
 Because it was, hanging over the back of the chair.
 Without thinking,